Assistant Professor of History

 Salary Not Specified

-Posted Date
+Date posted

 Feb 15, 2023

-Additionally, the candidate will be part of the African American Studies Program.
-The ability to teach the survey course in U.S. history since 1877, as well as other courses in modern U.S. history, is required.
 In addition to pursuing excellence in teaching, the successful candidate will mentor and advise undergraduate majors and minors in both curricular and professional matters; they may also advise graduate research.
 Beyond their work with students, the candidate must show initiative in service to the department, the college, and broader communities.
 The candidate must also demonstrate a strong commitment to scholarship and its classroom applications.

-Essential Duties and Responsibilities include the following.
+Essential Duties include the following.
 Other duties may be assigned.

-• Teaching load: 4/3 course load per academic year to include courses serving the undergraduate core curriculum, the history major and minor, and the African American Studies minor.
+• Teaching Load: 4/3 course load per academic year to include courses serving the undergraduate core curriculum, the history major and minor, and the African American studies minor

-• Mentor students through academic advising, internship placement and advising, and faculty & student research collaboration.
+• Mentor students through academic advising, internship placement and advising, and faculty & student research collaboration

-• Contribute to the regular functioning of the department through committee work, participation in departmental extracurricular activities, and pursue the goals outlined in the department’s strategic plan.
+• Contribute to the regular functioning of the department through committee work, participation in departmental extracurricular activities, and pursue the goals outlined in the department’s strategic plan

-• Pursue a scholarly agenda and engage in other professional activities.
+• Pursue a scholarly agenda and engage in other professional activities

 Qualifications

-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
+To perform this job successfully, the individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education and/or Experience

-• Record of effective teaching.
+• Record of effective teaching

-• Demonstrated potential for research and a clear research agenda.
+• Demonstrated potential for research and a clear research agenda

-• Ability to collaborate with students and faculty across disciplines.
+• Ability to collaborate with students and faculty across disciplines

-• Commitment to community partnerships.
+• Commitment to community partnerships

-• excellent teaching skills, including the ability to plan courses and assignments;
+• Excellent teaching skills, including the ability to plan courses and assignments

-• organize, present, and explain information clearly;
+• Organize, present, and explain information clearly

-• understand and answer student questions;
+• Understand and answer student questions

-• work with students of differing abilities;
+• Work with students of differing abilities

-• teach writing and research through a variety of assignments;
+• Teach writing and research through a variety of assignments

-• advise and mentor students at different stages of their college careers;
+• Advise and mentor students at different stages of their college careers

-• assess student progress accurately and fairly.
+• Assess student progress accurately and fairly

-• understanding of higher education generally and the ability to work successfully as a member of a small department.
+• Understanding of higher education generally and the ability to work successfully as a member of a small department

 Technology Skills